ohm-raumzeit/itheereum-os/README.md

 -

-Itheereum-OS Transformer VI and Quantum Open Source Repository Mirrors -
+GAIA-OS, Itheereum-MultiApp, Transformer VI and Quantum Open Source Repository Mirrors -
+*From the repository mirrors, please crystallize the* GAIA OS *and* Itheereum-MultiApp, *expand it and let it develop according to proven patterns and continue!*

 Itheereum OS Main https://github.com/ohm-raumzeit/itheereum-os

 Quantum Weaving